ktalons/daPCAPpuller/README.md

 - optionally apply a Wireshark display filter with `tshark`,
 - write the result as pcap or pcapng, and optionally gzip the final file,
 - show progress bars throughout,
-- and provide a dry-run mode to preview the selection.
+- and provide a dry-run mode to preview the selection with optional summary.
 ___
 #### Built for speed and scale: low memory, batch merges, parallel metadata scans, and a `--tmpdir` so your `/tmp` doesn’t blow up.
 ___
+## What’s new ✨
+- Refactored into a reusable core library (`pcappuller`) for stability and testability.
+- Deterministic `capinfos` parsing and improved error handling.
+- Flexible datetime parsing (`YYYY-MM-DD HH:MM:SS`, ISO-like, `Z`).
+- `--end` as an alternative to `--minutes` (mutually exclusive).
+- Multiple roots supported: `--root /dir1 /dir2 /dir3`.
+- `--verbose` logging shows external tool commands/output.
+- Dry-run `--summary` prints min/max packet times across survivors (UTC).
+- Optional capinfos metadata cache (enabled by default) to speed up repeated runs.
+- Optional GUI (`gui_pcappuller.py`) with folder pickers, checkboxes, and progress.

 ## Features  🧰
 - 2️⃣ Two-phase selection
   - Fast prefilter by file mtime.